The harsh truth about hard water in your home

 • Vacuuming: Vacuum carpets, furnishings and undisturbed corners where dust would likely aggregate.

-• Cleaning Walls: For otherwise indelible stains on walls caused by paints or markers, use diluted vinegar or a magic eraser.
+• Cleaning walls: For otherwise indelible stains on walls caused by paints or markers, use diluted vinegar or a magic eraser.

 • Upholstery: Clean the chairs and sofa where dust may reside using upholstery cleaner or steam washing.